Devamm007/data-uri-generator-t7t9B8/README.md

 1. Enter your text into the textarea.
 2. Click the "Generate Data URI" button.
 3. The resulting Data URI will appear in the read-only output field.
+4. Use the "Copy" button to copy the Data URI to clipboard.
+5. Use the "Clear" button to reset inputs.
+6. Use the "Download" button to save the Data URI as a text file.

 ## Cloning
 ```bash